Neural Honeytrace: Plug&Play Watermarking Framework against Model Extraction Attacks: Neural Honeytrace

 \textbf{Embedding watermarks in label distribution.} Note that a well-trained neural network will establish a mapping from the input distribution to the label distribution, Neural Honeytrace proposes to embed watermark information in the distribution of predictions.
 Specifically, for a query sample $ {X}_q$ and the corresponding watermark similarity $s$ calculated using Eq.~\ref{eq:5}, Neural Honeytrace flips the label by probability according to the following equation:

-where $\beta>1$ is used to balance model availability and watermark success rate, Bernoulli$(\cdot)$ randomly samples with probability to decide whether to flip the label, and $\epsilon$ is a small random value to maintain randomness.
+where $l_{ref}$ is the reference logits of the target class, $\beta>1$ is used to balance model availability and watermark success rate, Bernoulli$(\cdot)$ randomly samples with probability to decide whether to flip the label, and $\epsilon$ is a small random value to maintain randomness.
 Intuitively, for $s\rightarrow1$, the input sample will be labeled as the target class with a high probability.
 And by controlling $\beta$, defenders can determine the flipping ratio for samples with $s<1$.
 Eq.~\ref{eq:7} links the predicted labels to the watermark similarities.
-As a results, Neural Honeytrace transmits watermark information to the label distribution of the surrogate dataset owned by attackers.

 \textbf{Robustness analysis.} Label-flipping-based watermark information transmission embeds similarity scores in the label distribution of a set of samples with similar similarity scores.
 Consider the queries of these $N$ samples as a one-time message transmission, the channel capacity satisfies $C^*=N\cdot C$.
-And in practice, $N$ is usually a large number because attackers will utilize many samples with similar similarity scores to query the target model.
-Consequently, $C^*\gg H(W)$ enables successfully watermark transmission under hard-label scenarios.
+And in practice, $N$ is usually a large number because attackers will utilize many samples to query the target model.
+Consequently, $C^*\gg H(W)$ enables successfully watermark transmission.

-As for adaptive attacks, the variance of the mean of the noise in multi-step transmissions satisfies ${\sigma^*}^2 = \frac{1}{N}\cdot \sigma^2$, following Eq.~\ref{eq:2.1} and Eq.~\ref{eq:2.2}, the decreased noise variance will strictly increase the channel capacity, resulting in robust watermark transmission against adaptive MEAs.

-Combining training-free watermark embedding and multi-step watermark transmission, Algorithm~\ref{alg:1} summarizes the workflow of Neural Honeytrace.